|Office of Superintendent of Public Instruction Hearings

 When do I get the decision?

 The judge will not make a decision at the hearing.
 The judge will send the decision in a written order.
-Most of the time, the decision will be mailed to you within 60 days of the hearing.

 What if I disagree with the decision?